hybridgroup/kidsrubyinstaller-windows/README.md

 # KidsRuby Installer

-Kids Ruby Installer
+KidsRuby Installer

 ## Overview

-This project builds an installer for the Kids Ruby project http://kidsruby.com/
+This project builds an installer for the KidsRuby project http://kidsruby.com/

 This project is entirely based on RailsInstaller (http://railsinstaller.org) with additions for the kids ruby codebase.